1. Decommissioning and site preparation works overview

 The PoA Cable Route Foreshore Works Proposed Development is seeking re-authorisation for part of the same cable installation works already consented under application reference number: FUL/000246/23, but on a new alignment of the electrical and fibre-optic cable that is approximately 250m further east along Talacre Beach.
 The planning application for the Proposed Development was submitted on 15 August 2025 to FCC (reference number: FUL/000705/25).

-The PoA Terminal development includes the demolition of existing facilities that are either not required for this redevelopment or cannot be repurposed, along with the refurbishment of the remaining buildings to meet project needs.
+The Point of Ayr (PoA) Terminal development includes the demolition of existing facilities that are either not required for this redevelopment or cannot be repurposed, along with the refurbishment of the remaining buildings to meet project needs.

 The amount of plant equipment to be removed is shown in our skyline graphics (see image 1).
 The equipment highlighted in red will eventually be removed from site.